New York City Business Plan Writer | Dr. Paul Borosky, DBA, MBA

 Mini-Case Study: Paint and Hardware Store Supplier

 Dr. Paul, business plan writer, recently worked and developed a comprehensive business plan and financial projections for a paint and hardware distribution and consulting company targeting stores throughout Manhattan, Brooklyn, Queens, The Bronx, and Staten Island.
-The project focused on expanding product availability in underserved retail markets while establishing a 5,000–8,000 sq. ft. warehouse and distribution center in the New York City metropolitan area.
+The project focused on expanding product availability in underserved retail markets while establishing a 5,000 to 8,000 sq. ft. warehouse and distribution center in the New York City metropolitan area.
 The business plan included operational planning, inventory management strategies, delivery logistics, market research, and detailed financial forecasting.
 The completed plan was designed to support a $625,000 equity funding request and provide a scalable growth strategy for long-term regional expansion.

 3 Economic Facts About New York City

-New York City's economy is one of the largest and most complex in the world — with strengths and pressures that directly shape how small businesses operate, compete, and survive.
+New York City's economy is one of the largest and most complex in the world, with strengths and pressures that directly shape how small businesses operate, compete, and survive.

 $2T+